- Megan Blackwell

 Qualifications: Teacher of Swimming and Water Safety Australia Qualification, first Aid certification, Advanced resuscitation techniques certification and Bronze medallion surf life saving qualification.

 I’m currently a 3rd year student at the University of Exeter studying Sport and Exercise Sciences.
 I’ve been a member of the Exeter University Swimming Club for 3 years and train with them whilst at university.
 For 10+ years I was a competitive swimmer and triathlete competing up to national level.
 I’ve been swim teaching since April 2021 and am loving working as a swimming teacher at the UoE.

 Hobbies: Swimming, Reading, Baking

 Qualifications: SEQ Levels 1 and 2 swimming teaching

-I am a student at the university of Exeter studying Biological and Medicinal Chemistry.
-I have been involved with swimming all my life, beginning with swimming clubs and then moving on to join lifesaving clubs as I got older.
+James is a student at the University of Exeter, studying Biological and Medicinal Chemistry.
+James has been involved with swimming all their life, beginning with swimming clubs and then moving on to join lifesaving clubs as they got older.

-Back home in Nottingham I begun volunteering at my local leisure centre in 2016 and quickly fell in love with teaching so in 2018 I became an ASA Level 1 teaching assistant and then in 2019 I gained the ASA level 2 qualification to become a full swimming teacher.
-Since then I have taught a wide range of classes from toddlers to adults including Rookies, water polo and inclusion lessons.
-I am also a qualified pool and open water lifeguard which I thoroughly enjoy.
+Back home in Nottingham, they began volunteering at their local leisure centre in 2016 and quickly fell in love with teaching.
+In 2018 they became an ASA Level 1 teaching assistant and then in 2019, gained the ASA level 2 qualification to become a full swimming teacher.
+Since then, they have taught a wide range of classes from toddlers to adults including Rookies, water polo and inclusion lessons.
+They are also a qualified pool and open water lifeguard which they thoroughly enjoy.